red-gate/level-up-academy/web-training/JavaScript/Week 8 - Testing/Instructions.md

-## Excercise 1 - Simple test
+## Exercise 1 - Simple test

-- open a terminal in the Ex1 folder
+- Open a terminal in the Ex1 folder
-- run `npm run` to see the list of available package scripts
+- Run `npm run` to see the list of available package scripts
-- run `npm install` to get the package dependencies
+- Run `npm install` to get the package dependencies
-- run `npm run test` to run the tests
+- Run `npm run test` to run the tests

 The tests are written using Jest (https://jestjs.io/) - a common test framework and runner which runs the tests inside Node.